Preclinical proof of concept is published for a small molecule strategy targeting toxic DM1 repeat-expanded RNA.

 Biomarkers of various Contexts of Use are essential for drug development in DM—recent guidance documents and publications point to exciting new opportunities.

 The myotonic dystrophy (DM) community has a strong champion in singer-songwriter Eric Hutchinson.
-As part of his long-time efforts to support Care and a Cure for myotonic dystrophy, Eric is offering one-of-a-kind fan activities and memorabilia in a new pledge campaign, and a portion of the proceeds will be donated to the Myotonic Dystrophy Foundation (MDF).
+As part of his long-time efforts to support Care and a Cure for myotonic dystrophy, Eric is offering one-of-a-kind fan activities and memorabilia in a new pledge campaign, and a portion of the proceeds will be donated to MDF.

 Scientists from a consulting firm with considerable experience in evaluation of patient-reported outcome measures evaluated available PROMs for their potential in DM1 clinical trials.